Iranian Azerbaijanis: World War II and Soviet intervention

-Iranian Azerbaijani migration to Azerbaijan
+Migration to Azerbaijan

 Beginning in the 1850s, many Iranian Azerbaijanis opted to become work migrants and seek job opportunities in the Russian Empire, primarily in the economically booming Azerbaijani-populated part of the Caucasus.
 Due to them being Persian subjects, Russian offices often recorded them as "Persians".
 The migrants referred to one another as hamshahri ("compatriot") as an in-group identity.
 The word was adopted by the Azerbaijani-speaking locals as həmşəri and has since been applied by them to Iranian Azerbaijani migrants in general.
 Already in the nineteenth century, the word also spread to urban varieties of Russian of Baku and Tiflis in the form of gamshara (гамшара) or amshara (амшара), where it was, however, used with a negative connotation to mean "a raggamuffin".
 In the Soviet times, the word was borrowed into the Russian slang of Ashkhabad and was used to refer to forestallers.

 Iranian Azerbaijanis often worked menial jobs, including on dyer's madder plantations in Guba where 9,000 out of 14,000 Iranian Azerbaijani contract workers were employed as of 1867.
 In the 1886 economic report on the life of the peasantry of the Guba district, Yagodynsky reported frequent cases of intermarriage between the Iranian work migrants and local women which prompted the former to settle in villages near Guba and quickly assimilate.
 Children from such families would be completely integrated in the community and not be regarded as foreigners or outsiders by its residents.